aaryanrlondhe/Calculator-Python-GUI/README.md

 Hello,

  This project is on a Calculator using Python GUI.

-This can be used as a simple daily use calculator.
+📌Features:-

+1. Additon

+2. Subraction

+3. Multiplication

+4. Division

+5. Decimal Points

+6. Delete

 I hope you like it.

  Thank you !!